w3f/Grants-Program/applications/blockpublisher.md

 | 0e. | Article | We will publish an **article**/workshop that explains our project (what was done/achieved as part of the grant.) |
 | 1. | ZKP for article purchase | Develop a ZKP system for secure article purchasing, ensuring that buyers can prove ownership of the article without revealing the password.|
 | 2. | UI | Integrate the ZKP system with the Substrate templates and Leptos UI to enable secure and private article purchasing. |

+## Future Plans

+- how you intend to finance the project's long-term maintenance and development

+Once the token value of the app increases, future maintenance cost and development is done through native treasury or governance of the app.

+- how you intend to use, enhance, and promote your project in the short term, and

+In the short term, our developer team focus on building a robust foundation for our project by hiring and leading a marketing team to increase visibility and user adoption.
+To ensure the project's initial sustainability and growth, we will explore funding opportunities through venture capital and the Polkadot treasury

+- the team's long-term plans and intentions in relation to it.

+Polkadot is really a mature framework for dapp developers.
+Our developer team consists of full-time, dedicated professionals focused on contributing to the Polkadot ecosystem.
+With Polkadot providing the necessary minimum financial support, we are committed to Polkadot ecosystem development and are willing to maintain our projects for decades to come.